Incrisz/Terraform-ansible-iac-HNG/README.md

 cd Terraform-ansible-iac-HNG
 ```

-###1.1 Insert Your access and secret key at variables.tf edit the deafult value
+### 1.1 Insert Your access and secret key at variables.tf edit the default value
+### 1.2 Also put your devops.pem in the parent directory but if your keypair isn't named devops.pem modify my ec2.tf

 ### 2. Initialize and Deploy Infrastructure with Terraform